PyPSA/PyPSA/doc/user-guide/components.rst

 ###########

-PyPSA represents the power system using the following components:
+PyPSA represents power and energy systems using the following components:

 .. csv-table::
    :class: full-width